 Students interested in working on independent research, creative or scholarly projects are encouraged to explore the Faculty Affiliates pages for scholarly opportunities.
 They also may apply for funding to support their work through the Eagle Scholars Program for Undergraduate Research (SPUR), and present their findings at the annual Undergraduate Research Symposium.

-Please join VP for Research Dr. Gordon Cannon and the DCUR in congratulating the Fall 2016 Eagle Scholars!
-You may download a list of their names and project titles Eagle Scholars.
+Please join VP for Research Dr. Gordon Cannon and the DCUR in congratulating the Spring 2018 Eagle Scholars!
+You may download a list of their names and project titles at Eagle Scholars.